 He was born Salim Abdul Rashid Khan on 24 November 1935, in Balaghat in the princely state of Indore, presently in Madhya Pradesh.
 Hailing from an affluent family, he was the youngest child of Abdul Rashid Khan, who had joined the Indian Imperial Police and rose to become DIG-Indore.
 Losing both his parents by the time he was 14, he appeared for his matriculation examination in March 1950.
 Completing his BA from Holkar College, Indore, he excelled at sports such as cricket, enrolled for his Master’s degree, and also went on to become a trained pilot.

 Fascinated by films he received an offer from film director K Amarnath, who was impressed by his good looks.
 Khan accepted the supporting role in Amarnath’s film Baraat (1960) and moved to Bombay.
 Debuting under the name Prince Salim, success however was not easy to come by.
 Baraat did not fare well at the box office, and he was typecast in minor roles in films such as Teesri Manzil (1966), Sarhaadi Lootera (1966), and Diwaana (1967).
+He also played the lead role in Nazar's directorial Bachpan (1963).
 He later admitted that he eventually understood that he “was not cut out to be an actor because I lacked the art of projection.
 But by then it was too late — how could I have gone back to Indore?”
 With his acting career going nowhere, in the latter part of the 1960s, he turned his attention to script-writing.
 Working with Abrar Alvi as a writing assistant, he went on to pen the script of Do Bhai (1969), an action-drama, produced and directed by Brij Sadanah, starring Ashok Kumar, Mala Sinha, and Jeetendra.

 Khan had met Javed Akhtar while they worked on the film Sarhadi Lootera (1966).
 The film was to be Khan’s last acting appearance, while Akhtar was assigned the writing of dialogue for the film by its director, S M Sagar.
 The two struck up a friendship, which deepened by virtue of the fact that the men they were employed by happened to be neighbors.
 Abrar Alvi, whom Salim Khan worked for as an assistant writer, lived next door to Kaifi Azmi, whom Javed Akhtar worked for also as an assistant writer.
 Thus, Khan and Akhtar would see a lot of each other and went on to form a script-writing team, by the name Salim-Javed.
 It was Salim who would create concepts for stories and plots, while Javed would develop the dialogues and occasionally also pen the lyrics for those films.